33 Photos that Will Make You Want to Visit Milan

 Brera, pretty cobblestones alleys, and antique shops

 Another nice neighborhood to have a stroll in Milan is the Brera district.
-The beautiful Palazzo Brera, with its elegant courtyard, host the Accademia di Brera, one of the most significant museums in Milan.
+The beautiful Palazzo Brera, with its elegant courtyard, houses the Pinacoteca di Brera, one of the most significant museums in Milan.

-It’s one of the wealthiest areas of the city, punctuated by magnificent buildings and opulent antique shops.
+Brera is one of the city’s wealthiest areas, punctuated by magnificent buildings and opulent antique shops.

 Milan Piazza del Carmine